cver-me/OpenBandi/README.md

 6. Configure the build command as `npm install`
 7. Configure the start command as `node index.js`
 8. In the "Advanced" settings, add a cron job with schedule `0 2 * * *` (daily at 2 AM UTC)
-9. The scraper will automatically run daily at 2 AM UTC
+9. The scraper will automatically run daily at 2 AM UTC and update the database

+### Deploying the Next.js Application to Vercel

+The Next.js application serves both the frontend UI and API endpoints:

+1. Create a Vercel account at [vercel.com](https://vercel.com/)
+2. Connect your GitHub repository
+3. Configure environment variables:
+   - Database connection details
+4. Vercel will automatically detect the Next.js application and deploy it
+5. The application will serve both the frontend and API endpoints

 For more detailed development setup instructions, please see [DEVELOPMENT.md](DEVELOPMENT.md).